GovReady/GovReady.github.io/listings/dkan4.md

   # Can support be purchased?
   - name: Support?
     value: true

-  # Suitable for what version of FISMA, L, M, H?
-  - name: Recommended for FISMA
-    value: L

   # Is technology easy to procure
   - name: Easy procurement?